What do video games and businesses have in common?

 OK…so how do you keep yourself motivated when a boss is just unbeatable?

 You grind, baby.
 Damn right, we are back to that!
 I’ve already told you, a HUGE percent (we’ll make up a statistic like 87%) of running a business is picking away at small tasks until they take hold and you can move up to the larger tasks.
 Just like in gaming, grinding in small business will help you level up your business and create mediocre gear.
-(Don’t worry…you can turn in your mediocre gear for better gear later on in business.)
+(Don’t worry…you can turn in your mediocre gear for better gear later on in the business.)

 As a beginning business, you’ll want to focus on increasing your traffic, setting attainable goals, getting noticed by fellow bloggers in your bracket, starting production on downloads, and maybe even starting to produce your first products!
 You’ll grind by posting in Facebook groups, commenting on other blogs, listening to countless hours of webinars (not gonna lie…I love that part), and doing a crap ton of writing.